runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aelfae.md

 This practice helps to avoid dominance strugles that could result if the eldest children of two established packs were to join.
 Wolf fae are generally monogamous, and mate for life.
 Inheritance (mainly of property) is through the first child.
 Second and younger children may inherit posessions and heirlooms when they leave the pack.
 Wolf 'fae generally dwell in extensive cave systems.
 Their dwellings hae a fairly communal layout.
 These caves tend to have elaborately carved pillars and walls, and are decorated with carved bone and other trophies.
-Dwellins typically have a single large firepit in the main common room, and are otherwise furnished primarily with fur rugs.
+Dwellings typically have a single large firepit in the main common room, and are otherwise furnished primarily with fur rugs.
 Within their caves they may take human or wolf form, but are almost always in wolf form when they leave their caves.
-When in human form, they will often wear simple fur wraps and cloaks, with clasps made of carved bone.
-They will use stone or iron knives for skinning their prey when they want furs
+When in human form, they typically wear nothing, but will put on simple fur wraps and cloaks, with clasps made of carved bone if they need to have dealings with Ael.
-(most often deer or rabbits, but sometimes foxes, and occasionally bears), and often trade furs and scrimshaw to the 'daal and 'midh.
+They will use stone or iron knives for skinning their prey when they want furs (most often deer or rabbits, but sometimes foxes, and occasionally bears), and often trade furs and scrimshaw to the 'daal and 'midh.
 They usually eat meat raw, but will smoke and salt excess meat to provide a backup food supply in the winter when prey is scarce.

 Wolf 'fae packs are comprised of 70% natural shapeshifters, 20% direbeasts, and 10% non-shapeshifter humans

 Wolf fae are most common on mainland Mhidda, but there are a small number of clans on the Dhaigean Isles as well.
+These clans are somewhat less reclusive then the mainland clans, and often mingle with the local Drakkar and northern Dhaigean.
+Some are also found among the northern mainland Drakkar, though mostly as individuals, rather than full clans.
 Of the 'Mihd fae, they can be found the furthest south, with some living within the borders of the Elyos Rebublic.